Base32 Encoder/Decoder

 Q: Can I use this for Google Authenticator?

 A: Yes!
 Google Authenticator uses Standard Base32 (RFC 4648).
-Encode your secret in Standard mode with uppercase, enable padding, and use 4-char chunks format for easy manual entry.
+Add an encode output with Standard mode, uppercase, enable padding, and use 4-char chunks format for easy manual entry.

 Q: Why is Base32 output larger than the original?